tomatbasil/FanslyStreamRecorder/README.md

 3. Create `.env` and add your Fansly authentication token, Discord bot token (optional) and Bunkr token (optional):

+To get your fansly auth token, you can run this in the console: `this.getAuth()`

 ```env
 FANSLY_AUTH_TOKEN=your_token_here
 DISCORD_BOT_TOKEN=your_discord_bot_token_here